hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 The total number of input reads to STAR was 512,181, with an average input read length of 789.
 The number of reads that were uniquely mapping was 230,631 (45.03%).
 The number of identified splice junctions had the following breakdown: 219425 GT/AG, 6807 GC/AG, 8882 AT/AC, and 7236 non-canonical.
 The mismatch rate per base was 2.53%.
 673 reads mapped to multiple loci (0.13%), and 842 mapped to too many loci (0.16%) and were dropped. **The main concern with the alignment is the loss of over half of the reads identified as 'too short' (53.37%).
 To note, the STAR default requires mapped length to be > 2/3 of the total read length.**

+# Remove human contamination from the Pacbio reads

 Currently, the aligned reads have both HIV reads and human contamination.
 To remove human contamination by extracting reads mapping to HIV.
 Reads mapping only to HIV 89.6 genome, U39362.2, were extracted.

 ```bash